Miami-Dade County, Florida: European explorers and settlers

 Juan Ponce de León was the first European to visit the area in 1513 by sailing into Biscayne Bay.
 His journal records he reached Chequescha, a variant of Tequesta, which was Miami's first recorded name.
 It is unknown whether he came ashore or made contact with the natives.
 Pedro Menéndez de Avilés and his men made the first recorded landing when they visited the Tequesta settlement in 1566 while looking for Avilés' missing son, shipwrecked a year earlier.
 Spanish soldiers led by Father Francisco Villarreal built a Jesuit mission at the mouth of the Miami River a year later but it was short-lived.
 After the Spaniards left, the Tequesta Indians were left to fend themselves from European-introduced diseases like smallpox.
 By 1711, the Tequesta sent a couple of local chiefs to Havana, Cuba, to ask if they could migrate there.
-The Cubans sent two ships to help them, but Spanish illnesses struck and most of the Tequesta died.
+The Spanish sent two ships to help them, but Spanish illnesses struck and most of the Tequesta died.

 The first permanent European settlers arrived in the early 19th century.
 People came from the Bahamas to South Florida and the Keys to hunt for treasure from the ships that ran aground on the treacherous Great Florida Reef.
 Some accepted Spanish land offers along the Miami River.
 At about the same time, the Seminole Indians arrived, along with a group of runaway slaves.
 The area was affected by the Second Seminole War, during which Major William S. Harney led several raids against the Indians.
 Most non-Indian residents were soldiers stationed at Fort Dallas.
 It was the most devastating Indian war in American history, causing almost a total loss of population in Miami.

 After the Second Seminole War ended in 1842, William English re-established a plantation started by his uncle on the Miami River.
 He charted the "Village of Miami" on the south bank of the Miami River and sold several plots of land.
 In 1844, Miami became the county seat, and six years later a census reported there were ninety-six residents in the area.
 The Third Seminole War was not as destructive as the second, but it slowed the settlement of southeast Florida.
 At the end of the war, a few of the soldiers stayed.